-A TI-84 or TI-83 calculator may be required for some sections of this course.
+A TI-84 or TI-83 calculator or internet-based software may be required for some sections of this course.
+Materials may be borrowed from the LPC Library or purchased in the bookstore.

-MATH 39 TRIGONOMETRY
+MATH 39 TRIGONOMETRY 4.0 Units

 Trigonometry includes definitions of the trigonometric functions and their inverses, graphs of the trigonometric functions and their inverses, trigonometric equations, trigonometric expressions and identities, including proofs, an introduction to vectors, polar coordinates and complex numbers.
 Applications include solving right triangles and solving triangles using the law of sines and the law of cosines.